 X-rays typically take about 15 minutes and are carried out in the X-Ray department of the Bon Secours Hospital.
 Your results will be made available to Dr Browne within 5 – 7 working days.

 MRI scans are able to reveal minute damage changes to bone and arthritis progression.
-MRI also picks up stress fractures, Morton’s neuromas and torn ligaments and menisci undetectable on x-ray.
+MRI also picks up stress fractures, Morton’s neuromas, torn ligaments and menisci undetectable on x-ray.

 The MRI requires the use of magnetic fields, therefore mobile metal objects and jewellery must be removed before the scans can be performed.
 People with pacemakers, new coronary stents and mobile internal devises cannot have MRI’s.
 The MRI is a non-claustrophobic accredited MRI scanner.